aws-samples/aws-modernization-with-circleci/content/040_circleci_setup/44_aws_access_keys.md

 These access keys are part of an IAM User that has **administrative privileges**.
 Do not share these with anyone, or they will have access your AWS account with admin privileges.
 {{% /notice %}}

-You have created and safely stored your newly created AWS Access Keys and Secrets, Now, let's fork the GitHub example project repository for this workshop.
+You have created and safely stored your newly created AWS Access Keys and Secrets.
+Now, let's fork the GitHub example project repository for this workshop.

 <!-- URL Links index -->
 [1]: /030_self_guided_setup/30_aws_setup_your_own.html